pyk595/tp/docs/UserGuide.md

 A: Open the `backup.json` file, ensure that all data is in the correct format and save the file as `addressbook.json`.
 Don't worry about deleting the backup file as it will automatically be overwritten if there is an error in your `addressbook.json` file.

 **How do I transfer my data to a new computer?**<br>
-A: You can copy the "AIA.jar" file, and the "data" folder to an empty folder in the new computer.
+A: You can copy the "AIAssistant.jar" file, and the "data" folder to an empty folder in the new computer.
 The application should show you your existing data on launch, on the new computer.

 [Return to Table of Contents](#table-of-contents)